This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Chorea is a characteristic of dyskinetic cerebral palsy marked by brief irregular and involuntary movements.
 The name comes from the Greek word, chorea, meaning “dance,” since the involuntary movements are often repetitive.
 This can affect multiple parts of the body.

 Chorea can result in difficulties with chewing, drinking, swallowing, and speech.

 Treatment Options for Dyskinetic/Athetoid Cerebral Palsy

-Once a child reaches school age, it may be incorporated into his/her daily schedule at school, along with weekly treatment sessions at a designated physical therapy center, doctor’s office, or even at home with a licensed physical therapist.
+Once a child reaches school age, it may be incorporated into the daily schedule at school, along with weekly treatment sessions at a designated physical therapy center, doctor’s office, or at home with a licensed physical therapist.

-Speech therapy, also known as speech and language therapy, not only helps children learn to communicate more effectively, but it also with breathing and chewing problems by helping patients learn proper techniques through repetitive practice.
+Speech therapy, also known as speech and language therapy, helps children learn to communicate more effectively.
+It also assists with breathing and chewing problems by helping patients to learn techniques through frequent practice.

 If oral medication doesn’t work, other treatment options may include a baclofen pump, in which a small pump is implanted in the child’s abdominal wall.
 The pump then disperses baclofen to the child’s central nervous system in regular increments.

 In some instances, orthopedic surgery is recommended in order to correct limb deformities such as contractures.
 Surgery is generally reserved for children who have marked deformities or continue to experience pain when walking and moving.